Paper Archiecture

 Please help out a great organization that I have admired for a long time, One Tail at a Time.
 They are a no kill dog shelter, that does many great things for the pups in Chicago.
 Here is a paper pup that I designed for them and for the love of my dog, Jada.

-Click on any of the images above to help One Tail at a Time and revive your paper pup!
+Click on any of the images above to help One Tail at a Time and receive your paper pup!